15 Best Running Trails In Las Vegas You Can Visit Today

 And as you run along the trail, get ready to enjoy the splendor of a variety of plant and animal species.

-So, if you can run with your camera in hand, then you’re up for a treat as this is the best trail in Las Vegas for wildlife photography!
+So, if you can run with your camera in hand, then you’re up for a treat, as this is the best spot in Las Vegas for wildlife photography!

 5. Floyd Lamb Park

-Next up on our list is Floyd Lamb Park, which is located on the northwest side of Las Vegas and offers a range of trails with scenic views of the surrounding mountains and lakes.
+Next up on our list is Floyd Lamb Park, which is located on the northwest side of Las Vegas and offers a range of running routes with scenic views of the surrounding mountains and lakes.

 The 2-mile Tule Springs Loop Trail will take you through the park’s lush greenery and features a range of wildlife, including peacocks, geese, and even llamas.